satanikm/satanikm.github.io/_pages/about.md

 I'm a mechanical engineer passionate about understanding the most complex machine ever built — the human body !

 Currently, I'm a **postdoctoral researcher** in the **Guilak Lab** at **Washington University in St. Louis**, where I develop approaches combining mechanobiology and synthetic biology to promote articular cartilage regeneration.

-I earned my PhD in 2025 from **KU Leuven**, Belgium, under **Prof. Liesbet Geris**, focusing on multiscale computational modeling of cartilage degeneration and regeneration.
+Prior to this, I earned my PhD in 2025 from **KU Leuven**, Belgium, under **Prof. Liesbet Geris**, focusing on multiscale computational modeling of cartilage degeneration and regeneration.

 My work bridges engineering, biology and medicine, with the goal of advancing therapies for joint diseases like osteoarthritis.